 I bought our tickets in advance, but you could very easily get tickets when you get here.

-Building of the Hampton Court palace began in 1515 for Cardinal Thomas Wolsey.
-In 1529, as Wolsey fell from favour, the King Henry VIII seized the palace for himself and later enlarged it.
-Iit is one of only two surviving palaces out of the many owned by King Henry VIII.
+The building of the Hampton Court palace began in 1515 for Cardinal Thomas Wolsey.
+In 1529, as Wolsey fell from favor, King Henry VIII seized the palace for himself and later enlarged it.
+It is one of only two surviving palaces out of the many owned by King Henry VIII.

 Anne Boleyn’s Gate

 The Tudor gatehouse and astronomical clock made for Henry VIII in 1540.

 The gardens are the real attraction at Hampton Court Palace.

 They are AMAZING!

 I probably took 1,000 pictures of just the flowers.
 I will spare you from having to see them all and just share six of my favorites.